Guided quantum walk: Continuous-time quantum walk

 \bigbreak

-\paragraph*{Long evolutions:} For long evolutions, the optimal hopping rate schedule determined by the GQW resembles an QA-like schedule by incorporating large initial and final detunings in $\hat{H}_{GQW}$ (i.e., $\lambda_5 \gg 1$ and $\lambda_6 \ll 1$).
-As a result, the system follows the instantaneous ground state of $\hat{H}_{GQW}$ throughout the evolution (see dashed line in \figref{fig:ec_evo_T}f).
-During this process, the GQW successfully drives amplitude transfers across the entire graph, starting from high energy levels and progressing towards low energies, as indicated by the absence of the horizontal stripes in \figref{fig:ec_gqw_graph}c.
-Notably, the confinement of amplitude occurs exponentially with respect to $t$, indicating that the GQW employs a non-linear sweep through the energy spectrum (cf.~\equref{eq:dEdt}).
+\paragraph*{Long evolutions:} For long evolutions, the optimal hopping rate schedule determined by the GQW resembles a QA-like schedule by transitioning nearly entirely from $\hat{H}_D$ to $\hat{H}_C$ in \equref{eq:H_GQW} (see \figref{fig:ec_Params_Evo}).
+Consequently, the system follows the instantaneous ground state of $\hat{H}_{GQW}$ throughout the evolution, indicated by the dashed line in \figref{fig:ec_evo_T}f.
+Throughout this process, the GQW effectively drives amplitude transfers across the entire graph, initiating from high energy levels and moving towards low energies, evident by the absence of horizontal stripes in \figref{fig:ec_gqw_graph}c.
+Notably, the confinement of amplitude occurs exponentially in $t$, indicating a non-linear sweep through the energy spectrum (cf. \equref{eq:dEdt}).
 Furthermore, the propagation of amplitude follows a wave-like pattern, as illustrated by the dashed line in \figref{fig:ec_evo_T}c.
-This wavelike pattern arises due to the confinement of amplitude in a decreasing number of vertices, leading to deviations from the equal superposition states in the local subspaces.
-This results in a temporary backpropagation of amplitude into higher energy states.
-Nevertheless, the continuous decrease of the hopping rate $\Gamma(t)$ ensures, on average, the transportation of amplitude into the solution state.
+This pattern arises due to the confinement of amplitude in a decreasing number of vertices, leading to deviations from the equal superposition states in the local subspaces.
+This results in a temporary backpropagation of amplitude into higher energy states (see App.~\ref{app:gqw_calculations}).
+Nevertheless, the continuous decrease of the hopping rate $\tilde{\Gamma}\left(t, \boldsymbol{\lambda}\right)$ ensures, on average, the transportation of amplitude into the solution state.

 \bigbreak